Pumpkin Chocolate Cheesecake Bars

-In a food processor, blend cookies with sugar until finely ground (you should have about 1 cup crumbs); add melted butter, and pulse until moistened.
-Transfer crumb mixture to prepared pan, and press gently into bottom.
+In a food processor, blend the cookies with sugar until finely ground (you should have about 1 cup crumbs); add the melted butter, and pulse until moistened.
+Transfer the crumb mixture to the prepared pan and press gently into the bottom.
 Bake until fragrant and slightly firm, about 12 minutes.
 Set aside to cool.

-Place cream cheese in food processor; blend until smooth.
-Add sugar, pumpkin puree, eggs, flour, cinnamon, nutmeg, all-spice, and salt; process until combined.
+Place the cream cheese in food processor; blend until smooth.
+Add the sugar, pumpkin puree, eggs, flour, cinnamon, nutmeg, allspice and salt; process until combined.
 Set aside.

-Place chocolate chips in a microwave-safe bowl; microwave in 30-second increments, stirring between each, until melted.
-Add 1 cup pumpkin mixture to melted chocolate; stir to combine.
+Place the chocolate chips in a microwave-safe bowl; microwave in 30-second increments, stirring between each, until melted.
+Add 1 cup of the pumpkin mixture to the melted chocolate; stir to combine.
 Set aside.
-Pour remaining pumpkin mixture into prepared pan.
-Drop dollops of chocolate mixture onto pumpkin mixture; swirl.
+Pour the remaining pumpkin mixture into the prepared pan.
+Drop dollops of the chocolate mixture onto the pumpkin mixture; swirl.

-Bake until cheesecake is set but jiggles slightly when gently shaken, 40 to 50 minutes.
-Cool in pan.
+Bake until the cheesecake is set but jiggles slightly when gently shaken, 40-50 minutes.
+Cool in the pan.
 Cover; chill until firm, at least 2 hours (and up to 2 days).
-Using overhang, transfer cake to work surface.
+Using the overhang, transfer the cake to a work surface.
 With a knife dipped in water, cut into 16 large or 32 small squares.